Vishing attacks become second-most observed initial infection vector

 In early 2025, fraudsters cloned the voice of Italian Defense Minister Guido Crosetto and used it to call high-profile business leaders.
 The attackers claimed kidnapped journalists needed urgent ransom and that the government could not pay directly.
 At least one victim transferred nearly one million euros before police froze the funds.

-This case proved that a convincing voice is no longer reliable proof of identity.
+In today’s threat landscape, a familiar or convincing voice is no longer reliable proof of identity.

 AI voice cloning uses machine learning to generate synthetic speech that sounds like a specific person.
 Attackers start by collecting short audio samples from public talks, interviews, webinars, or podcasts.
 These samples are processed into spectrograms, which map frequency and amplitude over time.
 Learning models such as encoder-decoder architectures or diffusion-based systems learn the patterns that make a voice unique, including pitch, tone, cadence, and filler words.